apollographql/router/.changesets/fix_geal_relax_jwks_requirements.md

 ### Relax JWKS requirements ([PR #4234](https://github.com/apollographql/router/pull/4234))

-We had a bug where if `use` and `key_ops` were absent, the key was not selected for verification
+Previously in the Apollo Router's logic for validating JWT with a corresponding JWK, a bug occured when the `use` and `key_ops` JWK parameters were absent, resulting in the key not being selected for verification.
+This bug has been fixed in this release.

 By [@Geal](https://github.com/Geal) in https://github.com/apollographql/router/pull/4234